 Who sells peacock bass trips? - Sadly, these days it seems like just about everyone with a website and a fishing pole tries to!
 Why is it "sadly"?
-Because a large proportion of them have no direct connection to actually controlling the peacock bass trips they try to sell, nor how they are run.
+Because a large proportion of them have no direct connection to, or control over, the peacock bass trips they try to sell, nor how they are run.
 In fact, although there are many kinds of entities selling peacock bass trips, a surprising number of them are nothing more than a well-positioned, glossy website.
 No staff, no office, no resources - just a knack for being visible.
 They'll sell you a trip and then auction you off to someone who proposes to deliver it.
 Not all "trip sellers" are created equal.
 Some are good, some are not.
 Whom should you select?
 Let's take a look at the options and the real facts.

 Finally, there are the loose-ends - These include entities with nothing but a website and a salespitch, who'll take your money and then sell your trip to whatever agent, outfitter or operator is willing to give them a cut.
 There are sub-agents who'll sell a few trips in order to get a freebie from a legitimate agent, outfitter or operator.
 There are tackle shops, tackle sellers and tackle manufacturers that give promotional space or lip service to a trip seller in order to get a quick cut in return for steering a client in their direction or a quid pro quo for their product.
 These are all a bit like Forrest Gump's "box of chocolate".
 You never know what you're going to get!
 Don't do this to yourself!